top of page

 • Brand new facility featuring state-of-the-art education resources and comfortable amenities

-• Our team members work 24-hour shifts with 2 days on, 4 days off schedule—great opportunity for exploring the area
+• Our full-time team members work 12-hour shifts with a 4 days on, 4 days off schedule

 • Primary Service Area covers two counties and three municipalities, in addition to mutual aid agreements with surrounding agencies